nathanenglehart/nathanenglehart.github.io/chi-squared-test.md

 <!--## Pearson's Chi-squared Test-->

-The equation for Pearson's Chi-squared Test, commonly known as the Chi-squared Test, is used by social scientists and staticians to determine whether there is a statistically significant relationship between two nominal variables or a nominal variable and a small category ordinal variable.
+The equation for Pearson's Chi-squared Test, commonly known as the Chi-squared Test, is used by social scientists and staticians to determine whether there is a statistically significant relationship between two nominal variables.

 ### Implementation